mediafoundation/media-sdk/README.md

 //initialize a new marketplace const hash = await marketplace.initializeMarketplace({
   requiredStake: 100,  // replace with your required stake
-  marketFeeTo: walletClient.account.address, // replace with your market fee recipient address
+  marketFeeTo: config().walletClient.account.address, // replace with your market fee recipient address
   marketFeeRate: 5 // replace with your market fee rate % })

-// wait for the transaction to be mined const transaction = await publicClient.waitForTransactionReceipt( { hash: hash }
+// wait for the transaction to be mined const transaction = await config().publicClient.waitForTransactionReceipt( { hash: hash }
 )